What to Expect

 Obviously at this point the brackets matter more than the computer ratings, and become the major draw to the page.
 One of the site's patrons, Corey G., provided me with a nice Excel spreadsheet a few years ago that has become the cornerstone of the bracket creation for the site.
 We all owe him a huge thanks for that.

 At any rate, I believe the final regular season computer ratings identify the championship-caliber teams, and those who need an upset or two in their part of the bracket to move on.
 We're also able to identify overrated and underrated teams.
-Also, the ratings generally have good agreement with the ASWA "polls" after 10 games, as they probably should.
+Also, the ratings generally have agreement with the ASWA "polls" after 10 games, as they probably should.

 Any questions or comments?
 Email me at ratings@talismanred.com.